The Temperley-Lieb Tower and the Weyl Algebra: Abstract

 \section{Abstract}

-We define a monoidal category $\Weyl$ and a closely related 2-category $\Wact$ using diagrammatic methods.
-We show that $\Wact$ acts on the category $\oplus_n \TL_n\mathrm{-mod}$ of modules over Temperley-Lieb algebras.
-We give a conjectural description of the Grothendieck group of $\Weyl$, which is closely related to the Weyl algebra.
+We define a monoidal category $\uWeyl$ and a closely related 2-category $\Wact$ using diagrammatic methods.
+We show that $\Wact$ acts on the category $\T :=\bigoplus_n \TLn\mathrm{-mod}$ of modules over Temperley-Lieb algebras, with its generating 1-morphisms acting by induction and restriction.
+The Grothendieck groups of $\uWeyl$ and a third category we define $\aWeyl$ are closely related to the Weyl algebra.
+We formulate a sense in which $K_0(\aWeyl)$ acts asymptotically on $K_0(\T)$.